Ayokunle/CS4098-1/README.md

 - Answer "yes" to any confirmation prompts
 - You will be prompted to enter your MySQL root password - please enter it correctly
 - This install script performs actions other than just installing dependencies.
 Please do not try to run the project without having ran the install script.
 - Once the install is finished automated tests will be run.
-Please observer their output and note any errors.
+Please observe their output and note any errors.

 #How to use
 - For detailed usage instructions on each feature (with screenshots included) see documentation.pdf